LixiangZhao98/PointCloud-Visualization-Tool/README.md

 - This is a replication of halo visualization ([10.1109/TVCG.2009.138](https://ieeexplore.ieee.org/document/5290742 "Depth-Dependent Halos")) in Unity
 ![Image](https://github.com/LixiangZhao98/asset/blob/master/Project/PointCloud-Visualization-Tool/pic/ColorHalo.png "Image")

-# How to integrate into your project
+# How to integrate into your unity project
 1. Place the folder `Asset/PointCloud-Visualization-Tool` in this repo to your Unity project `Asset` folder
 2. Drag the DataObject prefab `Assets\PointCloud-Visualization-Tool\Prefab\DataObject.prefab` into your scene.